M31-Capital/Investment_Theses/english/Arweave(AR).md

 ## Competitors

-* Traditional competitors – AWS, Azzure.
+* Traditional competitors – AWS Cloud, Microsoft Azzure, Google Cloud
-* Crypto Competitors – Filecoin, Siacoin, Storj.
+* Crypto Competitors – Filecoin, Siacoin, Storj

 ## Technology:

-## Arweave’s blockchain, and economic incentives model run on 4 core components:
+## Arweave’s blockchain and tokenomic model run on 4 core components:

 **Blockweave:**
 In the case of blockweave, unlike other blockchains, nodes do not need to download the whole previous blockchain to begin to fulfil key network functions – which is made possible using block hash lists and active wallet lists.
 When new nodes join the network – they download the current block and receive the entire wallet list as well as the block hash lists.

+**Proof of Access:**
-Proof of Access: Proof of access is a novel consensus mechanism that produces a positive externality of data storage.
+Proof of access is a novel consensus mechanism that produces a positive externality of data storage.
 Instead of competing to burn as much electricity as possible, miners compete to provide as many replications of the data held in the system as they can.
 Further, as the blockweave expands in size, the amount of electricity expended in the mining process decreases.

 **Wildfire:**